Compliance Resource Hub

 88.4%

-of extremely privacy-conscious employees accept GPS tracking
+of extremely privacy-concerned workers are comfortable with GPS tracking

 Timeero surveyed 1,000 U.S. field workers, gathering insights on their feelings toward GPS tracking and its role in workplace disputes.
 The findings show transparent GPS implementation builds trust rather than eroding it.